Building Your Own Scientific Consultancy Side Gig

 If you are interested in exploring building your own scientific consultancy as a side-gig, this workshop is for you.

-David M. Giltner, PhD – Founder and President of TurningScience
+David M. Giltner, PhD – Founder and CEO of TurningScience